 Economic growth has led to an equally significant increase in per capita income and a reduction in the poverty rate by 36% in six years.
 Although rapid growth rates have taken place throughout the country, the highest rate of growth (6.6%) has happened in the arid coastal areas, where the largest cities are located.
 For example, the capital city of Lima – the second largest desert city in the world – is where about a third of the country’s population lives and much agricultural and mining activity takes place.
 Only 1.76% of Peruvian water resources is available in the coastal area, where more than 60% of the country’s population is concentrated.
-By contrast, the rainforest regions of the Amazon Basin have approximately 98% of the water resources, but are home to only 10% of the population.
+By contrast, the rainforest regions of the Amazon Basin have approximately 98% of the water resources but are home to only 10% of the population.

 Peru is among the top 30 countries that suffer from chronic water stress and water scarcity.
 Although it has 159 river basins and an overall per capita availability of 68,321 m³ per person per year, these resources are very unevenly distributed throughout the country because of the uneven spatial distribution of water resources.
-The country isdivided into three major drainage basins: the Pacific, the Atlantic basins, and Lake Titicaca.
+The Andean Mountains divide the country into three major drainage basins: the Pacific, the Atlantic basins, and Lake Titicaca.

 Out of Peru’s total population of 30 million people, approximately 7.4 million live in rural areas.
-About 2.7 million of them haveno access to adequate drinking water, and about 6 million Peruvians do not have access to adequate sanitation facilities.
-Lima, the capital city home to approximately a third of the country’s population, is located in the Pacific basin and is characterized by an arid climate with very low rainfall (on average 9 mm annually).
-Lima is also affected by extreme water shortages especially during the dry season.
+In these rural areas, about 2.7 million have no access to adequate drinking water, and about 6 million Peruvians do not have improved sanitation facilities.
+Lima, the capital city, with approximately a third of the country’s population, is located in the Pacific basin, and is characterized by an arid climate with very low rainfall (on average 9 mm annually).
 This coastal area is semi-arid; rainfall is practically nonexistent, and the area depends for its water supply on some 53 rivers, half of which carry only seasonal flow.

-The 2030 Water Resources Group (2030 WRG) is a public, private, civil society partnership hosted by the World Bank Group.
-The partnership supports country-level collaboration designed to unite diverse groups with a common interest in the sustainable management of water resources.
+The 2030 Water Resources Group (2030 WRG) is a public, private, civil society partnership that supports country-level collaboration designed to unite diverse groups with a common interest in the sustainable management of water resources.